 Denise Foderaro is a longtime advocate for justice and a researcher for the Registry.
 She is a trustee of the Frank and Denise Quattrone Foundation, which supports social justice organizations and research on wrongful convictions.
 A University of Pennsylvania alumna, she played a central role in the creation of the Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania Law School, which opened in 2013.
 Foderaro is the recipient, among other honors, of leadership awards from the Northern California Innocence Project and Death Penalty Focus, and the 2013 Hero of Justice Award from the Pennsylvania Innocence Project.
 She attributes her passion and persistence to her training as an occupational therapist and her experience as the wife of an innocent, wrongfully convicted defendant who was completely cleared after a successful appeal.

-Brandon L. Garrett is the Roy L. and Rosamund Woodruff Morgan Professor of Law at the University of Virginia School of Law.
+Brandon L. Garrett is a Professor of Law at the University of Virginia School of Law.
 His recent teaching and research has focused on criminal procedure, DNA exonerations, habeas corpus, scientific evidence, organizational prosecutions, and constitutional law.
 His recent publications include a federal habeas corpus casebook and Convicting the Innocent: Where Criminal Prosecutions Go Wrong (Harvard University Press).
-His next book, entitled Too Big to Jail: How Prosecutors Target Corporations, is currently in contract with Harvard University Press.
+His newest book, entitled Too Big to Jail: How Prosecutors Compromise with Corporations, was published in 2014.
 Garrett attended Columbia Law School, where he was an articles editor of the Columbia Law Review and a Kent Scholar.
 After graduating, he clerked for the Hon.
 Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit and then worked as an associate at Neufeld, Scheck & Brustin LLP in New York City.

 Jim Petro, former Ohio Attorney General, has litigated cases in venues from Mayor's Court to the United States Supreme Court.
 Before serving as Ohio Attorney General, he was elected State Representative, Cuyahoga County Commissioner, and Auditor of State.
 He was the nation's first state attorney general to intervene on behalf of an Innocence Project client.
 He later became a pro bono lawyer for the Ohio Innocence Project (OIP) and worked with Director Mark Godsey on Ohio's criminal justice reform law enacted in 2010.
 An active advocate for criminal justice reform, Petro received the 2010 Innocence Network Champion of Justice Award.